As a marketer you must have some distinct goals such as growing your brand awareness, expanding sales funnels, and above all engaging your customers.

 The best part of FluentCRM is that you can add these tags automatically with Automation Funnels.
 So whenever a user signs up or subscribes, you can set up your automation funnel to add a tag to the new user/subscriber.

 The process can also remove contacts from segments based on conditions you set.
-In other words, dynamic segmentation takes up all your segmenting needs and fulfils them automatically.
+In other words, dynamic segmentation takes up all your segmenting needs and fulfills them automatically.
 All you have to do is provide the necessary conditions and the rest takes care of itself.

 Contact segmentation is essentially a general classification of your contacts tailored to the way your business functions.
 As a marketer, having an organized and segmented contacts list makes life easier in more ways than one.